techidaily/site-win11-tips/source/_posts/how-to-fix-utorrent-not-installing-on-windows.md

  If you still encounter the same problem, then Windows Defender might have interfered with the download process of the torrent client's installer and corrupted it again.
 To ensure that's not the case, you should whitelist the download location in Windows Defender.
 This would usually be the Downloads folder unless you have changed it.

  Adding a folder to the firewall whitelist is similar to excluding files from it.
-So, refer to our guide on[whitelisting files in Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) , and whitelist the Downloads folder.
+So, refer to our guide on [whitelisting files in Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) , and whitelist the Downloads folder.

 ## 5\.
 Check for ISP Interference

  Considering the high resource consumption of torrent clients and the legal liabilities they carry, many ISPs discourage torrenting.
 While some of them throttle the connection speed when torrent clients are used, others completely block them.
 It's common to see these restrictions on internet connections in public places, such as schools, cafes, and offices.

  Even though enabling a VPN back on step one should be sufficient to bypass ISP restrictions, you should also change your DNS settings.
 It's another option for hiding your activities from your ISP.
 Don't know how to change it?
-Check out our articles on[how to change the DNS on Windows 10 or 11](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) .
+Check out our articles on [how to change the DNS on Windows 10 or 11](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) .

  If changing DNS doesn't fix the problem, connect your device to a different internet connection, such as your cell phone's hotspot, then run the installation again.
 If the installation goes smoothly on a different network and you successfully install the uTorrent client, your ISP probably prevented you from installing uTorrent earlier.